djrollins/djrollins.github.io/_drafts/2016-09-29-hello-world.md

 -----------------------
 My job keeps me fulfilled with software engineering challenges day-to-day, however outside of the workplace I have interests in a wide range of technologies that I like to post about.
 I would like to keep this blog focussed on the topics that  I have a deep personal fondness of and would like to explore further, including C and C++, low-level systems programming and games development.
 That's not to say I won't get waylaid talking about other programming languages or technologies far outside that scope, but I feel narrow focus is best to start with.

 The only guarantee I can make about my posts is that I found the topic compelling enough to write about.
-It may not been new information or ground-breaking insight, but I hope that at least someone else will learn something new from what I write.
+It may not be new information or ground-breaking insight, but I hope that at least someone else will learn something new from what I write.

 Anything else?
 --------------